m-brito/hotelsync/README.md

 ## Use
 To use HotelSync, follow the on-screen instructions to register guests, rooms and perform other operations.
 Use the reports generated for analysis and decision-making.

-## Contribution
-Contributions are welcome.
-To contribute, please fork the repository, make your changes and send a pull request.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.